All Products

 maximum number of entries

-The maximum number of CIDR blocks in a prefix list.
-Each entry consists of a CIDR block and the description for the CIDR block.
+The maximum number of entries in a prefix list.
+An entry consists of a CIDR block and an optional description.

 address family

-The address family of entries in a prefix list.
-Prefix lists support the IPv4 or IPv6 address family.
-Entries in a prefix list must belong to the same address family.
+The address family of the entries in a prefix list.
+Supported values are IPv4 and IPv6.
+All entries in a prefix list must belong to the same address family.

 CIDR block

-• Example 1: Convert a CIDR block into an IP address range
+• Example 1: Convert a CIDR block to an IP address range

-• Example 2: Convert an IP address range into a CIDR block
+• Example 2: Convert an IP address range to a CIDR block

 associated resource